Dendengzel/double-wishbone-kinematics/README.md

 All coordinates and lengths are specified in **millimetres**.

-The suspension is defined using hardpoint coordinates for:
+The suspension is defined using hardpoint coordinates for the **left side** of the:

 - Lower control arm front inner pickup
 - Lower control arm rear inner pickup